happychuks/little-lemon/README.md

 This is my second Django framework web development project.

+Feel free to contribute to or copy this project:
-You can clone this repository using the following command:
+You can clone it using the following command:
 ```git clone https://github.com/happychuks/little-lemon.git```

 - change directory into the parent directory of the repository